jashanbhullar/jashanbhullar/README.md

-## Hi, I am Jashanpreet Singh aka "json singh"
+## Hola

-While working with a computer was my choice, I didn't imagine it anything like what I do now.
-I thought it would be cool like playing a game but it turns out it's much cooler than that sometimes, seeing those bits and pieces coming together to create something "new", feels like magic.
+I was always fascinated with machines but I didn't imagine it anything like what I do now.
+I thought it would be cool like playing a game but it turns out it's much cooler than that.
+Seeing those bits and pieces coming together to create something "new", feels like magic.
+I am a magician, a performer, refining my art with each new line I write and this my stage.

+Welcome to my show!!

 Checkout my website for more up to date information: [https://jsonsingh.com](https://jsonsingh.com)

-### Full Set of technologies

-- Backend - Node.js, Python, Go
-- Frontend - React.js
-- Cloud - AWS, Linode
-- Other - Docker, Kubernetes, Ansible, terraform